 The Gen indicator specifies how new the CPU is.
-Current generation CPUs are denoted with the number 7. the 7000 range of CPUs are more energy efficient with minor performance bumps over previous generations.
+Current generation CPUs are denoted with the number 7. the 1100, 11th generation range of CPUs are more energy efficient with minor performance bumps over previous generations.

 Please see the 'Hardware Considerations' page for further information regarding which is the best CPU

 There are varying technologies when it comes to hard drives.

 This is the fastest consumer level hard drive available.
 It is recommended for best performance and experience.
 Capacity sizes will generally be smaller than conventional mechanical HDDs, but the net performance benefit is >10x better.

 This is a traditional mechanical HDD, they have the greatest storage capacity, but also are prone to being easily broken as they have physical moving spindles and platters.
 Mechanical HDDs are notoriously slow and not recommended unless large capacity is important

 This is technical terminology explaining the serial interface that connects a hard drive to a computer.
 NVMe (M.2) is the fastest consumer standard, with SATA being the older technology.
 SATA and M.2 support SSDs.

 This is a flash storage standard that should be avoided.
 It is commonly found on very cheap devices because of its terrbly slow performance.